Ben Kealey

 Ben Kealey is the former English touring keyboardist for the rock band Kasabian.
 He was born in Leicester, England.

 Career

 Kasabian

 Kealey was the drummer in the band in its original format, when the band was still called Saracuse.
 In 2006, he rejoined the band (now named Kasabian) as the keyboard and synth player.
-In 2009, he became a permanent touring member of Kasabian, although he is not involved with most of the promotional work that the band does.
+In 2009, he became a permanent touring member of Kasabian; he was not involved with most of the promotional work, but he did appear in the music video for "You're in Love With a Psycho".
 He is credited on the band's albums West Ryder Pauper Lunatic Asylum (2009), Velociraptor!
 (2011) and 48:13 (2014).

 Film soundtracks

 Kealey has played piano or other instruments on the soundtracks to several films, including London Boulevard and I Give It a Year.

 Personal life

-As well as being a Grade 8 pianist, Kealey is also a contemporary artist completing a number of pieces so far which concentrate on urban art painted pianos and bicycles.
-Kealey writes poetry, music and sketches.
+As well as being a Grade 8 pianist, Kealey is also a contemporary artist, who has completed a number of pieces so far which concentrate on urban art, painted pianos, and bicycles.
+Kealey writes poetry, music, and sketches.

 In April 2013, a piano designed by Kealey was unveiled as part of an urban art project at the Curve Theatre in Leicester.